alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Sliding Window Search

 I've used sliding-window technique to find car image.
 Here is example of 96x96 window without overlap.
-It makes sense to restrict sliding search to the region of interest to make search more efficient and reduce fals positives count.
+It makes sense to restrict sliding search to the region of interest to make search more efficient and reduce false positives count.

 ![alt text][image4]